People with INTJ personality types are highly creative, analytical, and logical. They are sometimes referred to as "Architects" or "Strategists."

 INTJs are skilled at reading between the lines to understand the true meaning.

-People with this personality type enjoy thinking about the future and exploring all the possibilities.
+People with this personality type enjoy thinking about the future and exploring endless possibilities.

 INTJ - Strengths